ibm-cloud-docs/netezza/authentication/enable_oidc_authentication.md

    1. Locate the user.
    1. Check the **Authentication type** section for the user.

-## Setting OIDC authentication with the command-line
+## Setting Azure OIDC authentication with the command-line
 {: #oidcmprocedure}

 1. Connect to {{site.data.keyword.netezza_short}} as a user who is part of an administrative group.
 See, [Connecting to {{site.data.keyword.netezza_short}}](/docs/netezza?topic=netezza-connecting-overview).